duchuyctlk/Popup-Dismiss-Catchable-Spinner/README.md

 }
 ```

-Call PopupDismissCatchableSpinner.setOnPopupDismissListener(PopupDismissListener listener) and you are able to catch show/dismiss events
+Call `PopupDismissCatchableSpinner.addOnPopupDismissListener(PopupDismissListener listener)` and you are able to catch show/dismiss events

 ```java
 	@Override